 - Stay in Plantation Bungalows: Many estates provide historic stays amidst tea gardens.

-- Trekking & Nature Walks: Explore the scenic trails winding via the estates.
+- Trekking & Nature Walks: Explore the scenic trails winding through the estates.

-- Photography: The vibrant greenery presents a really perfect backdrop for stunning photos.
+- Photography: The vibrant greenery presents a perfect backdrop for stunning photos.

 Sustainable Practices in Kerala’s Tea Plantations

 Many tea plantations in Kerala are adopting green practices to preserve the environment.
-From rainwater harvesting to natural farming, those projects make certain sustainability even as retaining fantastic tea production.
+From rainwater harvesting to natural farming, those projects make certain sustainability while retaining fantastic tea production.

 Final Thoughts: A Must-Visit for Nature Lovers